 These are moves that attempt to pull your body into rotation.
 Allowing your body to rotate isn’t inherently problematic (rotating is a fundamental human movement pattern).
 However, if you are pregnant or recovering from pregnancy, you want to avoid rotation with disassociation of hips and shoulders (or twisting).
 In other words, we want to keep our trunk in neutral — hips and shoulders moving together — during rotation.
 The movements below will help you practice.

 - Pallof Press: This movement can be done with a cable at the gym or a simple resistance band and door anchor at home.
 With the band or cable anchored at one end, it will try to pull you into rotation, so you will have to work hard to resist this rotation, especially when your arms are extended further away from your body.
 You can add challenge to this movement by moving your feet closer together, or even stand on one foot.
+You can also progress this by adding an overhead reach.

 - Bird-Dog: This highly beneficial core exercise is an anti-rotation movement because you have to resist tipping toward the direction of the extended arm, as shown at the end.
 It’s also a bit of an anti-extension movement, as you have to resist sinking into the lower back arch as you extend you extend your arm and leg (which is a common error).
 Inhale before beginning, then do the entire movement on the exhale.
 When done properly, Bird Dog is a challenging and highly beneficial core movement.
 Once you master this, you can work on holding the extended position for a few breath cycles.